SharmaAjay19/RedditHelper/Readme.md

 To Unsave all saved posts on your account:
 Run UnsaveAll.py to unsave your saved posts.
 It will fetch saved posts in batches of 100 and sequentially unsave them.

+To download images from all saved posts:
+Run DownloadSaves.py.